 Mike’s traveled by boat through remote Costa Rican jungles, and celebrated a birthday on the banks of the Ayeyarwaddy River, deep in Burma’s mysterious interior.
 Mike’s been to Transnistria, a country that technically doesn’t exist.
 He drank water from a well at the Blessed Virgin Mary’s final residence, and he’s partied with drag queens in Bali.

-Mike has written two full-length screenplays, and is currently working on a graphic novel entitled Holier Than Thou.
+Mike has written two full-length screenplays, and a graphic novel entitled Holier Than Thou.
 He once co-starred in a bizarre series of Hallmark Greeting cards.
 About 50 cards were sold in total; almost all to Mike’s mother.
-Mike once bought a restaurant, which he quickly ran out of business.
-He later successfully ran a fitness club out of business.
+Mike once bought a restaurant, which he very successfully ran out of business.
+He later completely ran a fitness club out of business.

 Mike created Digital Graffiti (video), the world’s first projection art festival, and served for three years as the “Town Evangelist” for Alys Beach, Florida.
 He’s slept in a cave in Cappadocia, Turkey (albeit a very nice one), and he and his wife celebrated Chinese New Year in Kuala Lumpur with a bunch of hookers (just drinks, mind you).
 Mike was doused with foam and other unspeakable fluids during Carnival celebrations in Ecuador.

 Mike stood on a stage in Ephesus where St. John and St. Paul once delivered sermons, and engaged in aerial (kite) combat atop the Tordi Palace in India, as guests of the 17th generation of royalty to live there.
 He once narrowly dodged a shooting spree on top of the Empire State Building, and his family had to be evacuated from their home during a riot at Bali’s infamous Kerobokan Prison.
 He has sailed with friends to various remote islands in the Caribbean and kayaked through caves on Vietnam’s Halong Bay.

-Mike’s walked along the Great Wall of China, ridden elephants through the jungles of northern Thailand and drank cat poop coffee in the mountains of Indonesia.
+Mike’s walked along the Great Wall of China, bathed elephants in the jungles of northern Thailand and drank cat poop coffee in the mountains of Indonesia.
 (It was pretty tasty, as far as poop goes.)
 His family were the guests of honor at a wedding in a tiny village in Rajasthan.

-Mike drives Truman – a 1986 M.O.D.
-Land Rover 90 that he restored and brought to the U.S.
+Mike’s only vehicle is “Truman” – a 1986 British Ministry of Defense Land Rover that he restored and brought to the U.S.